python-control/python-control/doc/intro.rst

   vectors implemented as nested list .
 So [1 2 3] must be written as [1, 2, 3] and matrices are written using 2D nested lists, e.g., [[1,
   2], [3, 4]].
-* Functions that return multiple values use either objects (with elements for each return value) or tuples.
-The number of elements in a tuple is fixed and so functions that return variable numbers of return values will have a parameter of the form `return_<val>` that is used to return additional data.
+* Functions that in MATLAB would return variable numbers of values will have a parameter of the form `return_<val>` that is used to return additional data.
+(These functions usually return an object of a class that has attributpes that can be used to access the information and this is the preferred usage pattern.)
 * You cannot use braces for collections; use tuples instead.
 * Time series data have time as the final index (see :ref:`time-series-convention`).